nikfio/forex_data/README.md

 ### HISTORICAL SOURCE

-A historical source is a source of data which makes data available but does not have a defined update policy for design reasons, but does have stored a ton of history data, tipically from the first years of 2000s and the free tier is fine for the purposes of the package.
+A historical source is a source of data which makes data available but does not have a defined update policy for design reasons
+On the contrary, it can provide a ton of history data, tipically from the first years of 2000s and the free tier is fine for the purposes of the package.

 A perfect data source of this type is [histdata.com](http://www.histdata.com/), which work is really genuine and a lot appreciated.